Reem-Fawaz-Alotaibi/UNIT-2-PROJECT/README.md

 - Title of city with a catchy phrase
 - A Gallery of images (you can use a Carousel) for the city.
 - A short video about the city . (you can embed a youtube video , or use a video hosted on your website)
+- Top Attraction of the city.
+- A briefe history / timeline of the city.
+- Major events in the city.

 #### "city/Abha/"
 - Title of city with a catchy phrase.